Regional QHSE & Compliance Manager – Americas

 • General rate increases across air and ocean networks

-Shipping Lane Closures – Global Maritime Impact:
+Shipping Lane Closures and Global Maritime Impact

-• Extending transit times
+• Extended transit times

-• Reducing effective vessel and equipment capacity
+• Reduced effective vessel and equipment capacity

-• Triggering significant additional operational costs
+• Significant additional operational and fuel costs

 Near-term congestion is expected at Gulf ports.
 In addition, increased transshipment pressure is anticipated at Asian hubs such as Singapore, Tanjung Pelepas, and Port Klang.
 As uncertainty around final delivery grows, carriers may temporarily cease loading Gulf-destined cargo, creating bottlenecks with global knock-on effects.

-Airspace Restrictions – Global Airfreight Consequences:
+Airspace Restrictions and Global Airfreight Consequences

 Middle East Airport Updates: